 Every effort should be made to ensure that bicycle transportation is given thorough consideration in all planning activities.
 Full integration of bicycle transportation requires evaluation of the range of impacts which any transportation or development proposal may have upon bicycle use and bicyclists' safety.
-This applies not only to city departments but also possible, city departments should endeavor to develop an effective network of bicycle facilities and policies.
+This applies not only to city departments but also to the various other entities whose activities affect mobility in San Francisco.
+Insofar as is possible, city departments should endeavor to develop an effective network of bicycle facilities and policies.